radiantlogic-v8/documentation-new/home-pages/01-knowledge.md

 </section>

-## RadiantOne Federated Identity
+## Integration

 <section>

   > [Server Configuration](/sys-admin-guide/01-introduction)
-  > Learn how to use the Control Panel to integrate identity data silos into RadiantOne Federated Identity and define global server settings.
+  > Learn how to use the Control Panel to integrate identity data silos and define global server settings.

   > [Global Identity Builder](/global-identity-builder-guide/introduction)
   > Learn how to use the Global Identity Builder tool for creating a virtual view that aggregates identities from multiple data sources into a unique reference list.